DS-Homebrew/TWLHelper/.github/ISSUE_TEMPLATE/bot-issue.md

 ---
 name: Bot Issue
-about: Found an issue related to kurisu?
+about: Found an issue related to TWLHelper?
 title: "[Bot Issue] "
 labels: ''
 assignees: ''